Nhlakanipho19/holbertonschool-zero_day/git/README.md

-My firt Readme on Git directory is updaated
+My firt Readme on Git directory is updated